SKarboy410/Baremetal-Arduino-Programming/README.md

 ---

 Next time, I will try to add more features to the tone function and implement more of the arduino functions.
-I also plan to rewrite more of the core arduino(MCU in general) thing such as SPI, I2C, ADC and DAC and more stuff which I don't understand.
+I also plan to rewrite more of the core arduino(MCU in general) things such as SPI, I2C, ADC and DAC and more stuff which I don't understand.
 The long term goal which starts with this project is gain the skills to get a good embedded engineer and make cool stuff!

 ##  Thanks for Reading :)